plandes/cframe/README.md

 This library uses much of the functinality of the [config-manage](https://github.com/plandes/buffer-manage/blob/master/config-manage.el) library.
-It *learns* frame configurations, then restores them later on:
+It "learns" frame configurations, then restores them later on:

 * Record frame positions with `M-x cframe-add-or-advance-setting`.
 * Restore previous settings on start up with `cframe-restore`.